 But you can change your story!
 Here’s how to start:

-• Examine the story and see why you think it’s true.
-What do you love to eat?
-What kind of sports do you think you can’t play?
-Do you think you don’t have the stamina to play or don’t have the taste to like healthy food?
+- Examine the story and see why you think it’s true.
+Reflect on what you love to eat, the sports you think you can’t play, and whether you believe you lack the stamina for those activities or the taste for healthy food.

-• Introspect about how you can change the core reasons behind your story.
-Can you start walking instead of going straight to heavy weightlifting?
-Can you eat your favorite food in moderation instead of exclusively eating unhealthy stuff?
+- Introspect about how you can change the core reasons behind your story.
+Consider starting with walking instead of jumping straight to heavy weightlifting, and try enjoying your favorite foods in moderation rather than indulging exclusively in unhealthy options.

 However, don’t try to make your story match anyone else’s.
 We automatically compare ourselves with others in this age of social media, but it only hurts our self-esteem and mental well-being.
 Everyone’s body is different, so everybody’s dream figure will vary.